yguitton/training-material/faqs/galaxy/re_use_equivalent_jobs.md

 - Click on any tool you would like to run
 - If you scroll down to the end of the  `Tool Parameters` section, until you see the `Run tool` button, you will notice the new option `Attempt to re-use jobs with identical parameters?` above the `Run tool` button.
-- You can enable this option by sliding the `No` to `Yes` and click on the `Run tool`, Galaxy will check if you have access to a run with identical parameters.
+- You can enable this option by sliding the `No` to `Yes`
+ - Once you click on the `Run tool`, Galaxy will check if you have access to a run with identical parameters.
 If so, the results will be displayed shortly thereafter.

 At the moment, this feature only works with data stored in your own histories or `datasets` directory.
 This function cannot be used to obtain results if the input files are acquired from the internet (for example, input files from Zenodo).